speedyseal/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .0	      			| Dangerous curve to right		 				|
 | .0				    | Road narrows on right      					|

 For the second image, it somehow got very confused.
 The distorted circle looks more like an oval and the classifier is matching it more towards triangular signs than circular signs.
+Perhaps the diagonal shapes in the image are being interpreted as being similar to the diagonal lines of a triangular sign.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|